Skip to content

 3. That’s it!

-Your first contract project is written and compiled already!
+Your first contract project has already been written and compiled!

-Go check it out by moving into the relevant directory — cd simple-counter/contracts.
-Here’s how it would look like:
+Check it out by moving into the relevant directory — cd simple-counter/contracts.
+Here’s what it would look like:

 message Add {